soft-matter/pims/README.md

 Contributors
 ------------
-* Daniel B. Allan
+* Daniel B. Allan (daniel.b.allan@jhu.edu)
-* Thomas A. Caswell (major refacotring, additional formats)
+* Thomas A. Caswell (tcaswell@bnl.gov)

 Supporting Grant
 ----------------

-This package was originally developed and maintained by Daniel Allan, as part of his
-PhD thesis work on microrheology in Robert L. Leheny's group at Johns Hopkins University in Baltimore, MD.
+This package was originally developed and maintained by Daniel Allan, as part of his PhD thesis work on microrheology in Robert L. Leheny's group at Johns Hopkins University in Baltimore, MD.
 The work was supported by the National Science Foundation under grant number CBET-1033985.

-Dan can be reached at daniel.b.allan@jhu.edu.